 9. What functions and content are needed to solve user tasks?

 These are the main questions, but if possible, you should ask the client for as much information about the project as possible, about business and expectations.
-You never know exactly what information will help you in future.
-Not forget to analyze during the project, what information you lack of and in the end you will create your own list of questions.
+You never know exactly what information will help you in the future.
+Do not forget to analyze during the project what information you lack, and at the end you will create your own list of questions.

-Be sure to notice everything you hear during the meeting.
-It is a good practice to make a meeting minutes after the meeting, and send it to the client to fixate the information.
-Some even practice recording interviews on and can always listen to it to refresh memories.
+Be sure to take note of everything you hear during the meeting.
+It is good practice to make a meeting minutes after the meeting and send it to the client to capture information.
+Some even practice recording interviews and can always listen to them to refresh memories.

-Make a small cheat sheet with the project purpose and sometimes check it to make sure that you are moving in the right direction.
+Make a small cheat sheet with the project goals and check it occasionally to make sure that you are heading in the right direction.

 And a little hint: answer yourself, why do you need this project and what do you want to get in the end?
 Get a great portfolio case, explore a new field, try yourself in a different style...
 This will help to stay motivated throughout the project, even if something goes wrong.

-Now you know what questions to ask the customer, to make everything go smoothly during the design.
+Now you know what questions to ask the customer to make everything go smoothly during the design.
 Let’s start working with the audience of the application or website.
-The first step is the design personas (users portraits).
+The first step is the UX design persona (users portraits).

+It is a description of a fictional person, based on the target audience of the product.
 Of course, the best option is to have an opportunity to communicate with the users, to conduct interviews and research.
-But there’re different situations and you cannot always have resources, especially when testing the hypothesis and designing.
-Don’t be sad, there’re always workarounds: you can use analytical tools such as Google Analytics, search for the target audience on social networks, or, perhaps, there’re already available researche with results on your topic.
+But there are different situations, and you cannot always have resources, especially when testing the hypothesis and designing the MVP.
+Don’t be sad, there’re always workarounds: you can use analytical tools such as Google Analytics, search for the target audience on social networks, or, perhaps, there is already available research with results on your topic.

-The next tool is the empathy map.
-This tool can be used as an alternative to a design persona, or work together with it.
+UX empathy map is an alternative to a design persona, or work together with it.
 It's better to work on the map with a team, but surely you can create such a map alone.

 — what the user says;